Detection of Performance Interference Among Network Slices in 5G/6G Systems: Numerical Studies

 \subsection{Comparison of Pearson correlation coefficients and Spearman's rank correlation coefficients}

-As mentioned before, our numerical studies carried out for a wide range settings indicate that SRCC is better suited for determining pairwise interference among NSs (Stage 1 of algorithm) than PCC.
-In order to illustrate this, we plot the distribution of both PCCs and SRCCs for $T=300$ and $T=700$ in the first settings with 50 NSs sharing 15 resources.
-We select $w_S = 0.3$ and $\sigma^2 = 0.1$ for the example.
+As mentioned before, our numerical studies carried out for a wide range settings indicate that Spearman's rank correlation coefficient is better suited for determining pairwise interference among NSs (Stage 1 of the first algorithm described in Section~\ref{sec:Proposed-shared-resources}) than PCC.
+In order to illustrate this, we plot the distribution of both PCCs and SRCCs for $T=300$ and $T=700$.
+We select $w_S = 0.3$ and $\sigma = 0.1$ for the example.

-Recall that in Stage 1, we are interested in identifying all pairwise interference between two NSs sharing at least one resource.
+Recall that in Stage 1 of the algorithm for identifying shared resources, we are interested in identifying all pairwise interference between two NSs sharing at least one resource.
 A {\em false positive} happens when the interference graph includes an edge between two NSs that do not share any resource.
 A {\em missed detection} refers to a missing edge in the interference graph between two NSs that share a resource.

 Figs.~\ref{fig:corrCoeff300} and \ref{fig:corrCoeff700} plot the histograms of PCCs and SRCCs and their scatter plots for $T=300$ and $T=700$, respectively, where the $y$-coordinate values (\texttt{tmpY}) are i.i.d.
 Uniform(0,1) random variables.
 First, it is obvious from the plots that the SRCCs between NSs sharing a resource (\texttt{corr} and \texttt{missed det.} in the plots) are better separated from those of the NSs that do not share any resource (\texttt{uncorr} and \texttt{false pos.}) than with the PCCs; when two NSs share a resource, their SRCC tends to be larger (with the mean just below 0.3) than their PCC (with the mean around 0.15).